Edit Your Practice’s Tables

 Review Log of Changes

-Partner tracks and records every time a user edits any Partner table.
-When you add an insurance company, modify procedure pricing, or perform other tasks in Partner’s Table Editor (ted), Partner records the user, time, and specific action.
+PCC tracks and records every time a user edits any table.
+When you add an insurance company, modify procedure pricing, or perform other tasks in the Table Editor (ted), PCC records the user, time, and specific action.

-To review “who changed what” in a Partner table, run Table Log (tablelog) from a command prompt or in the Partner Configuration window.
+To review “who changed what” in a table, run Table Log (tablelog) in the Configuration window.

 Enter a date and time range, and optionally limit your search to certain tables or users.
 You can examine additions, edits, and deletions, and choose how to sort the table log.